What are we doing?

 Not only are they globally acclaimed architects, but Glenn, as a former local, intimately understands the micro-climate, light and landscape of Manly.
 Having grown up in Clontarf and attended the former Manly Boys’ High School, Glenn has an intimate knowledge of the area and of the service provided by Royal Far West.

-For both Royal Far West and our esteemed architects, we see this as a once-in-a-lifetime opportunity to give back to Manly through a visionary, community-embracing campus that supports local jobs and existing businesses and improves the overall public realm of Manly and its town centre.
+For both Royal Far West and our esteemed architects, we see this as a once-in-a-lifetime opportunity to give back to Manly through a visionary, community-embracing development that supports local jobs and existing businesses and improves the overall public realm of Manly and its town centre.

 “For every sound urban proposition, there is a need to understand the landscape first.
 The most memorable places connect people to their land and they do so with great subtlety and without complication……Manly is an ancient place of land meeting water and its archaic nature has been understood by its occupants for thousands of years…..
 We have sought to provide an example where there can be seen a connection between the everyday human uses of spaces to the landscape in which they are set. “

 This redevelopment will help secure the long-term future of Royal Far West through a mix of health and lifestyle-related services that are aligned to our mission and which contribute to the delivery of a place for the whole community to enjoy.

 We’re also building upon what we’ve created in the first stage of our redevelopment; the CCK, a state-of-the-art paediatric centre that has already doubled our capacity to deliver telehealth speech, psychology and occupational therapy to country kids, while its contemporary appearance adds appeal and vibrancy to the Manly Beach precinct.

 Not only are we aiming to design an integrated neighbourhood for country kids, but one that is also the pride and joy of the local Manly community.